JonathanReeve/course-computational-literary-analysis-readings/README.md

 # Computational Literary Analysis Readings

-This is the website containing course readings for the course Introduction to Computational Literary Analysis, taught at Columbia University in Fall 2020.
+This is the website containing course readings for the course Introduction to Computational Literary Analysis, taught at UC Berkeley in summer 2022.

-**Please refer to the course website for more information: https://icla2021.jonreeve.com**
+**Please refer to the course website for more information: https://icla2022.jonreeve.com**

 ## Technical Details